-Blend on high with chip ice until smooth.
+Blend on high until smooth.

 Pour into a chilled coupe, hurricane, or ice cream glass.

 Top with espresso, whipped cream, and a sprig of mint.
 Serve and enjoy.

 - The original recipe used a variation of Baileys that included "a hint of mint chocolate," which is no longer produced.
 Regular Baileys will do just fine.
 To bring back those flavors, include the mint chocolate syrup or use regular chocolate syrup and add a drop or two of mint extract to the blender.

 - Baileys added both iced coffee and espresso to this cocktail, though they're really not necessary.
 If you have both, make it as directed because the espresso float does look really neat.
 Otherwise, simply add an extra teaspoon of iced coffee to the blender.

 - For a really flavorful chilled coffee, try a cold brew.
 It's not iced coffee and the method used to make it produces a sweeter, richer flavor that's a true taste of the coffee bean, perfect for cold mixed drinks.
 It does, however, take at least 12 hours to brew, so plan ahead!

 Gelato is often described as Italian ice cream.
 It often has a more intense flavor and a different texture than the ice cream you may be used to.
 Gelato is soft and creamy because it has more sugar and less air which produces fewer ice crystals.

 Finding Guinness gelato is not easy, though it is a flavor that some gelato shops play around with from time to time.
 In most cases, you'll find it easier to make it yourself.
 The catch is that you need an ice cream or gelato maker.